aliasgar1978/pyVig/docs/install.rst

 Do this: Enable Macros for MS-Visio
 -------------------------------------

-Enable all macros from Trust Center settings.
+Enable all macros from Trust Center settings in order to allow visio access for script.

 .. image:: u_doc/img/trust.png
   :width: 400